 - beginner setups that need to stay simple

-- workbenches that get packed away after use
+- test benches that get packed away after use

 Skip the small pinpointer if you usually work with gloves and want a larger body to hold.
 Some people simply prefer a tool that fills the hand more completely, especially when they are moving between a bench and a field bag.